paraterraform/para/README.md

 Para serves as a process wrapper so just prepend it to every `terraforrm` command.

-For instance, let's say we want to work with YAML using the 3-rd party plugin [terraform-provider-yaml](https://github.com/ashald/terraform-provider-yaml):
+For instance, let's say we want to work with YAML using the community plugin [terraform-provider-yaml](https://github.com/ashald/terraform-provider-yaml):
 ```bash
 $ cat > example.tf << HCL2
 data "yaml_list_of_strings" "doc" {